mia-platform/documentation/docs/release-notes/platform_10-7-0_releasenotes.md

 [Go to the documentation](/development_suite/..) page for more information.

-### Improvements

-### Bug Fix

 ## Fast Data

 ### New Features

 #### Debezium CDC plugins

 From now on, thanks to the integration of the Debezium CDC in our Marketplace, some pre-packaged plugins and templates can be used alongside with Fast Data with just few clicks!
 You can find a pre-configured plugin to be used with MySQL Databases and a pre-configured template to be used with Oracle Databases.

 #### Debezium CDC support from the Real Time Updater

-Since we now have the Debezium plugins in our marketplace, the Real Time Updater (v7.5.0) supports the ingestion of Debezium kafka messages.
-You can configure it from the console choosing the Debezium message adapter in the Fast Data - Real Time Updater configuration tab.
+Since we now have the Debezium plugins in our Marketplace, the Real Time Updater (v7.5.0) supports the ingestion of Debezium kafka messages.
+You can configure it from Mia-Platform Console by choosing the Debezium message adapter in the Fast Data - Real Time Updater configuration tab.

 ### Improvements